Top Five Tips For Contact Lens Wearers Who Struggle With Allergies

 1. Eye Drops Will Keep Eyes Moist

 Allergens dry out eyes and leave them irritated and sensitive.
 Keep your eyes hydrated with eye drops every two hours to avoid them becoming irritated.
-The more frequent you apply the drops, the less likely the allergens will stick to the surface of your contact lenses.
+The more frequently you apply the drops, the less likely the allergens will stick to the surface of your contact lenses.
 When purchasing eye drops, opt for artificial tears over red-eye relievers for more effective care.

 2. Use Daily Disposable Contact Lenses

 Monthly disposable contact lenses can become covered with allergens regardless of how often you use eye drops and take them out.
 The most sensible choice is to transfer from monthly disposable lenses to daily disposables.
 Daily disposable contact lenses are thrown out at the end of each day and a new pair is inserted the following morning.
-This guarantees your eyes and contacts are always clean, fresh and free of allergens.
+This guarantees your eyes and contacts are always clean, fresh, and free of allergens.
 Blink Vision Care carries well-known brands, including Acuvue to Bausch + Lomb, which carry comfortable daily disposable lenses that require minimal care!

 3. Use a Cool Compress Over Eyes

 On days where irritation seems to be at an all-time high, it’s imperative for your comfort and eye health to avoid itching and rubbing them.
 When allergy symptoms occur, use a cool compress to relieve the inflammation.
-The cool compress will provide immediate coolness and reduce the swelling to your eyes.
+The cool compress will provide immediate coolness and reduce the swelling of your eyes.

 4. Wear Eyeglasses When You Can

 As comfortable and convenient as contact lenses are, sometimes your eyes need a break!
-Switching to eyeglasses even a few times a week can offer your eyes more protection from allergen irritation and safeguard from dust in the air.
+Switching to eyeglasses even a few times a week can offer your eyes more protection from allergen irritation and safeguard them from dust in the air.

 5. Limit The Amount of Makeup You Wear

 Applying eye makeup can get it on your fingers, which may potentially get on your contact lenses or eyes during application.
-If you choose to wear makeup, ensure you’re washing your hands frequently before and after contact lens application.
-Before touching your eyes, you should be washing your hands with a mild or no-fragrance soap to avoid irritation.
+If you choose to wear makeup, ensure you’re washing your hands frequently before and after the contact lens application.
+Before touching your eyes, you should be washing your hands with mild or no-fragrance soap to avoid irritation.

 Blink Vision Care carries high-quality, advanced contact lenses in Brampton to provide our patients with the eye care they need to achieve clearer vision.
 Our eye clinic in Brampton is proud to thorough eye care with over 25 years of experience in the vision care field.
 For optimal vision without compromise, visit our clinic or send us a message online!